 One way to do this is to hold the calories you get from all fats to no more than 25 to 35 percent of your total calories for the day.
-The American Heart Association recommends keeping saturated-fat calories under 7 percent and trans fat calories under 1 percent.
-(This includes people who already have heart disease, but not everyone benefits from an extremely low-fat diet.
+The American Heart Association recommends keeping saturated-fat calories under 7 percent and avoiding trans fats (This includes people who already have heart disease, but not everyone benefits from an extremely low-fat diet.
 Check with your doctor.)
-You don't have to give up meat, poultry, and dairy products altogether.
-Just try to choose lean cuts, remove the skin from chicken, and use low-fat and nonfat milk, cheese, and yogurt.
-Other fats to avoid include partially hydrogenated oils and tropical oils like coconut and palm oil.
+You don't have to give up meat, poultry, and dairy products: Just try to choose lean cuts, remove the skin from chicken, and use low-fat and nonfat milk, cheese, and yogurt.
+Other fats to avoid include partially hydrogenated oils and tropical oils like palm oil.
 You'll find them primarily in margarine, cookies, desserts, and crackers, as well as some peanut butters.
 Check the ingredients list on the label.

 Try to get most of your fat calories from poly- and monounsaturated fats.
 They're actually good for your heart because they can lower your LDL and increase your HDL.
 Trade in the butter and sour cream for olive oil and guacamole, and you'll be doing your heart a big favor.
 Also, some fish contain heart-healthy fatty acids called omega-3s.
 In one study, heart-attack survivors who started eating fatty fish such as salmon, mackerel, or sardines once a week cut their relative risk of another heart attack in half.

 What else can I do?